 7. Certifications Could Get You a Head Start at College

-Colleges have even started recognizing certifications as counting toward credit. >The American Council on Education gives ACE CREDIT recommendations> where they review classes and deem them eligible to receive credit at various universities and colleges.
+Colleges have even started recognizing certifications as counting toward credit.
+The American Council on Education gives ACE CREDIT recommendations by reviewing educational institutions and recommending their courses as being the equivalent of college credit at universities and colleges.
 This is the case for 14 LeaderQuest courses.

-Other times, there are formal agreements between certification providers and certain colleges to offer specific credit in return for classes.
-This is the case for CSU-Global and LeaderQuest, who have formed an agreement for LQ certification classes translating directly into college credit.
+In addition to ACE, there are formal agreements between training providers and certain colleges to offer specific credit in return for classes.
+This is the case for CSU-Global and LeaderQuest, who have formed an agreement for LeaderQuest certification classes translating directly into college credit.

 8. Learn a New Skill Set and Change Your Life